Dzaandry/How-to-Code-Simple-Data/README.md

 In this repository you can find the final project of this course, which is my version of a legendary game "Space Invaders".

 [https://download.racket-lang.org/](https://download.racket-lang.org/)

+Set Language to 'Beginning Student With List Abbreviations' in DrRacket if you want to try my game.